BY-LAWS OF INTERLACHEN

 - Keep an exact roll of all members.

-- Keep a journal of numbered/dated resolutions and notify appropriate officers, commissioners, and committee of these resolutions.
+- Keep a journal of numbered/dated resolutions and notify appropriate officers, commissioners, and committees of these resolutions.

 - Conduct the correspondence of Interlachen as directed by the President.